 READ MORE: The Fatherly Guide to Kindergarten

 Grains can be relatively straightforward with even the pickiest eater, with bread and crackers hitting the sweet spot, while protein can include servings of anything from turkey to peanut butter.
 Dairy, too, is generally an easy sell for kids, with cheese sticks and yogurt widely available and easy to fit into a bag.
 But including both a fruit and a vegetable in a way that’s likely to result in kids actually eating either is tough.
 The easy way out?
 Dried fruit and dippable vegetables like carrot sticks (hummus is basically a protein pack).

 What that means for parents is that there are a lot of moving parts.
 This is why many parents find it helpful to print off a checklist of lunch ingredients to stick on the fridge while packing.
 Lists like that are also helpful in creating a grocery list, allowing mom and dad a reference point so they can purchase various options for each food group when visiting the grocery store.
-Castle admits that it might not be possible to hit every food time every morning, but says that parents should definitely make sure that their kid is getting protein, some fruit, and a fiber-rich grain.
+Castle admits that it might not be possible to hit every food group every morning but says that parents should definitely make sure that their kid is getting protein, some fruit, and a fiber-rich grain.
 That’s sort of the hard minimum.

 How to Make a Balanced Meal a Little Kid Might Eat

 - Try to get a grain, a protein, a dairy, a fruit, and a vegetable into the lunchbox daily.
 When you fail, prioritize grains and toss in some appealing fruit snacks.

 - Plan ahead by making lists and using them when shopping.
 There are too many moving parts to just wing it.